spack/spack/lib/spack/docs/site_configuration.rst

     ...

 The bottom of the output shows the top most time consuming functions, slowest on top.
-The profiling support is from Python's builtin tool, `cProfile
+The profiling support is from Python's built-in tool, `cProfile
 <https://docs.python.org/2/library/profile.html#module-cProfile>`_.